Sonic Grade: B

 What do you get with Hot Stampers compared to the Classic Heavy Vinyl reissue?
 Dramatically more warmth, sweetness, delicacy, transparency, space, energy, size, naturalness (no boost on the top end or the bottom, a common failing of anything by Classic); in other words, the kind of difference you almost ALWAYS get comparing the best vintage pressings with their modern remastered counterparts, in our experience anyway.

-The Classic is a nice record, a Hot Stamper is a MAGICAL one.
+The Classic is a nice record, a Hot Stamper pressing of the album is a MAGICAL one.